 Told over the course of a few days with limited action, a haunting story unfolds questioning how we live, what we rely upon, privilege, and human nature.
 Read more→

 More Top Books Of 2020 In Thrillers & Mystery

-The Sun Down Motel by Simone St. James – One of my favorite must-read books of 2020, The Sun Down Motel is perfect for fans of the My Favorite Murder podcast.
+The Sun Down Motel by Simone St. James – One of my favorite must-read books of 2020 and for fans of spooky hotel novels, The Sun Down Motel is perfect for fans of the My Favorite Murder podcast.
 Set in Upstate New York in 1982, Carly’s Aunt Viv mysteriously disappears from the Sun Down Motel.
 With her mother’s recent death and a love for true crime, Carly heads off to the cursed town of Fell to investigate her aunt’s disappearance from 30 years ago.
 Is the same fate awaiting Carly?
 Read More→

 The Night Swim by Megan Goldin – A psychological thriller set in small-town North Carolina, follow Rachel Krall, a true-crime podcaster responsible for freeing a man.
 Recruited into a new trial as well as a mysterious disappearance and murder mystery, Rachel finds herself caught up in the deadly drama.
 Read more→